Aubrey Mellor: Education appointments

 Aubrey is well known as an acting teacher across the Asia Pacific region.

 Mellor returned to NIDA as Director in 2005, succeeding John Clark after his nearly forty years in the role.
 Mellor stayed at NIDA until 2007.

 He was then Dean of the Performing Arts Schools at Lasalle in Singapore where he designed a new program bringing together the best European and Asian training.
 He was a Senior Fellow with Lasalle until 2017.

 Mellor continues his teaching work as a visiting professor to arts colleges in Mongolia, China, Japan, Vietnam, Indonesia and India.

 Awards

-In 2004 Mellor received an AWGIE (Australian Writers' Guild) special award known as the 'Dorothy Crawford Award'.
-This prize is awarded for outstanding contribution to the writing profession.
+In 2004 Mellor received an AWGIE (Australian Writers' Guild) special award known as the Dorothy Crawford Award.
+This prize is awarded for outstanding contribution to the writing profession and industry.

-Mellor was the recipient of the International Theatre Institute's 'Uchimura Prize', for best production at the Tokyo International Festival.
+Mellor was the recipient of the International Theatre Institute's Uchimura Prize, for best production at the Tokyo International Festival.

 Aubrey is listed in the Matilda Awards Hall of Fame for his contribution to the theatre industry in Queensland.